How Does Modern Farming Affect Soil Fertility

 • Soil erosion

-Modern agriculture practices often involve the removal of natural vegetation and the exposure of bare soil, which can increase the risk of soil erosion.
+Modern farming practices often involve the removal of natural vegetation and the exposure of bare soil, which can increase the risk of soil erosion.
 Soil erosion can cause the loss of topsoil and soil nutrients, leading to reduced soil fertility.

 • Pesticide use

-Modern agriculture practices often rely heavily on the use of pesticides to control pests and diseases.
+Modern farming practices often rely heavily on the use of pesticides to control pests and diseases.
 While these chemicals can be effective in the short term, they can also harm beneficial soil organisms and lead to soil degradation.

 Overall, the heavy reliance on synthetic inputs, monoculture farming, intensive tillage, soil erosion, and pesticide use can all contribute to the loss of soil fertility in modern farming.
 However, many sustainable farming practices can help to mitigate these negative effects and promote more environmentally friendly and soil-friendly farming practices.